-- 1. Explain the OOPs concepts. - 2.
+- On completion of the course students will be able to - 1.
+Explain the OOPs concepts. - 2.
 Describe various types of Inheritance in Java. - 3.
 Develop robust Java applications using Packages, Exceptions. - 4.
 Implement Java applications using Java Threads. - 5.
 Design Java applications with various modes of Input and output